varnishcache/varnish-cache/doc/sphinx/tutorial/index.rst

 .. _tutorial-index:

-%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%
-Varnish Tutorial
+Using Varnish
-%%%%%%%%%%%%%%%%

-Varnish is a web accelerator.
-It is installed in front of your web application and it caches the reponses, making your web site run  Varnish is fast, flexible and easy to use.

-This tutorial does not go through every bit of functionality Varnish has.
-It will give you a good overview of what Varnish does and how it is done.

-We assume you have a web server and a web application up and running and that you want to accelerate this application with Varnish.

-Furthermore we assume you have read the :ref:`install-index` and that it is installed with the default configuration.
+%%%%%%%%%%%%%

+This tutorial is intended for system administrators managing Varnish cache.
+The reader should know how to configure her web- or application server and have basic knowledge of the HTTP protocol.
+The reader should have Varnish up and running with the default configuration.

 Good luck.

+TOC

+ Getting Varnish Running
+	backend_servers.rst
+        starting_varnish.rst
+	logging.rst
+        sizing_your_cache.rst
+        putting_varnish_on_port_80.rst
+ The Varnish Configuration Language
+	vcl.rst

+ Tuning Varnish
+        increasing_your_hitrate.rst
+	advanced_backend_servers.rst
+        handling_misbehaving_servers.rst

+ Advanced topics
+        advanced_topics.rst

+Troubleshooting and getting help
+	troubleshooting.rst

 .. toctree::